Rugby: Blues move back into Super Rugby Aotearoa title contention with victory over the Chiefs

 Another bumper Sunday afternoon crowd of 33,000 set the scene for the Blues return to Eden Park after two away defeats to the Crusaders and Hurricanes threatened to derail their promising campaign.

 Barrett's first start in his preferred first five-eighth role for almost one year did not immediately unleash the Blues' attacking potential.
-Barrett delivered a solid 65 minutes at first-five before shifting to fullback after Otere Black's introduction off the bench but his performance could not be deemed a sparkling display.
+Barrett delivered a solid 65 minutes at first-five, before shifting to fullback after Otere Black's introduction off the bench, but it's fair to say there's more to come if he recovers from a rib injury.

-Not long after Damian McKenzie slotted a penalty to hand the Chiefs their first lead of the match, though it would be short lived.
+Not long after Damian McKenzie slotted a penalty to hand the Chiefs their first lead of the match, though it was short lived.

 Tuungafasi's bust up the middle of the ruck led to livewire halfback Christie regaining the advantage for the Blues – and they held on grimly from there.